MedAnkiGer/Amboss_Klinik/README.md

 4. Check if the folder was actually created and if there are any files inside ;)
 5. okay, now create your own personal branch, This branch will contain your local changes until it is merged into the master branch.
 In order to do this type in `git checkout -b <your-branch-name>`.
 Now you can make changes.
 6.

+# If you work on an extra branch, make sure to put all changes into the master branch => then push
+git checkout master
+git merge p/3